vladpuz/vladikdb/README.md

 Creates a document.

-Throws an error if a document with this primary key already exists.
+Throws an error if a document with the same primary key already exists.

 #### collection.findByIndexedField(field, value):